-SUU’s Arts Administration students are eligible to receive tuition assistance and/or a tuition waiver.
-Some arts administration students are also eligible to receive assistantships up to a maximum of $8,000 per student per fiscal year.
+SUU’s Arts Administration students in the Master of Fine Arts program are eligible to receive tuition assistance and/or a tuition waiver and are eligible to receive assistantships with one of our affiliate organizations.
 Students are awarded tuition waivers and assistantships on an individual basis.
 Funds are limited and not guaranteed to all students.
-Assistantships are earned through part-time work with professional affiliates.
-Each student, however, is responsible to pay for student fees, books, and living expenses.
+Assistantships are earned through part-time work with professional affiliates, and each student is responsible to pay for student fees, books, and living expenses.

 Braithwaite Fine Arts Gallery

 The Braithwaite Fine Arts Gallery is dedicated to providing varied visual arts experiences for a broad rural area in Southern Utah.
 The Gallery mounts educational exhibits throughout the year, offers related programs, preserves and collects fine art, and serves as a resource center for the visual arts.

 Graduate students work in the Dean's Office as marketing and public relations managers for over 100 events produced by the college each year.
 The marketing and PR managers work with the faculty and staff of the departments of Art & Design, Music, and Theatre Arts and Dance, as well as the Director of the Braithwaite Fine Arts Gallery and the Directors of Acclamation and Ballroom Dance.
 In addition to developing and implementing marketing plans, the students supervise graphic designers and a photographer.
 The Dean's Office also offers an assistantship in the area of artist services and management.
 The student in this assistantship works with faculty to secure off-campus performance bookings and assists Acclamation and Ballroom Dance with touring activities and scheduling.
 The hands-on experience gained in these assistantships relates directly to course work offered in the Arts Administration Program and provides the students opportunities to strengthen their resumes and portfolios.